Six of our favourite Scottish poets

 Book cover for Collected Poems

-Containing all of the poems from her nine volumes of adult poetry, as well as her beloved Christmas poems, this is the essential collection for and Carol Ann Duffy fans, or anyone wanting to discover her for the first time.
+Containing all of the poems from her nine volumes of adult poetry, as well as her beloved Christmas poems, this is the essential collection for all Carol Ann Duffy fans, or anyone wanting to discover her for the first time.

 John Glenday

 John Glenday was born in Broughty Ferry in 1952.
 His first collection, The Apple Ghost, won a Scottish Arts Council Book Award and his second, Undark, was a Poetry Book Society Recommendation, as was his third, Grain.
 He lives in Cawdor, and works for NHS Highland as an addictions counsellor.
+Glenday's poetry can be playful, experimental and occasionally surreal; his voice local and intimate.

 Selected Poems